BiaTrivillin/lookAtThatTitle/README.md

 ## Look At That Title 👁

-Just a cool pure css title reveal animation
+Just a cool pure css text reveal animation

 ## Preview